willowec/lightwand/docs/notebook.md

 Using these values, we get $I_{OUT(max)} = 2.28A$, which is within spec!

 The datasheet recommends the use of the SS34 Schotkey diode.
 However, I would prefer to prototype with a through-hole component.
-The [1N5820](https://www.mccsemi.com/pdf/Products/1N5820-1N5822(DO-201AD).pdf) looks like a good choice, with $V_f = .475V$, 3A current, and a reverse breakdown voltage of 20V.
+The [31DQ05](https://www.smc-diodes.com/propdf/31DQ05(06)%20N0691%20REV.A.pdf) has a Vf of 0.55V and can handle 3A, which is plenty for this application.

 As for the inductor, the recommended value seems good.
 However, we need it to have a higher current rating than the maximum switching current of 5.5A.
 The [SBC6-6R8-662](https://www.digikey.com/en/products/detail/kemet/SBC6-6R8-662/5819291) satisfies this with a current rating of 6.6A